SophieJG/ArXiv_Recommendation_Research_v2/README.md

 ```

 ### Runner config
 The runner config specifies which parts of the pipeline to run.
-See, for example, a runner file that executes the complete pipeline (`configs/runner.yml`):
+See, for example, a runner config file that executes the complete pipeline (`configs/runner.yml`):

 ```YAML
 data_queries: